-Because the fit of the curve is most critical towards the asymptote, I only use (or 'track') the last nTrackJumps = 8 number of improvements (or 'jumps'), plus the origin, in the exponential fit.
-[This is why you see a small column of "0.000"s under Conv% on the console at the start of the main run and after each change of direction.
+Because the fit of the convergence curve is most critical towards the asymptote, we only use (or 'track') the last 20 improvements (or 'jumps') in fitness, as seen on the console, plus the origin, in the exponential fit.
+[This is why you see a small column of "0.000"s under Conv% on the console at the start of the main run, and after each change of direction, and after automatic re-scaling because of a change to the 0 degree or 90 degree point on the frontier.
 There is not yet enough information to fit the curve.]
 The most recent generation tested can be an exception here - it may not constitute a jump, and as generation number increases with no further jump in fitness, the predicted asymptote reduces to approach this stable fitness value.
-Example